 Types of Guardians and Conservators

-The scope of authority of a guardian or conservator can range from full guardianship with no limitations to make decisions for the ward, to limited guardianship where help is needed for only specific items.
-There are several different types of conservatorship and guardianship levels in Virginia, including:
+The scope of authority of a guardian or conservator can range from full guardianship with no limitations to make decisions for the ward to limited conservatorship, where help is needed for only specific items.
+There are several types of conservatorship and guardianship levels in Virginia, including:

 - Full guardianship